abelardopardo/ontask_b/docs_src/Using/actions.rst

 However, the underlying mechanism to evaluate them remains the same: replace variables with values and decide the result (true or false).
-OnTask relies on these expressions to personalise the content of the actions.
+OnTask relies on these expressions to personalize the content of the actions.

 Let's now go back to the screen to edit an action.
 The area has four components